Search

 • Develop critically reflective practitioners.

-• Ensure study is influenced throughout by the experiences of service users and carers.
+• Ensure study is influenced by the experiences of people with lived experience of social work, inclusive of service users and carers.

-• Ensure you are eligible to apply for registration as a social worker with Social Work England.
+• Ensure graduates are eligible to apply for registration as a Social Worker with Social Work England.

-• Prepare you for the Assessed and Supported Year in Employment in your role as a newly qualified social worker.
+• Prepare graduates for the Assessed and Supported Year in Employment as a newly qualified Social Worker.

 Modules Studied